On supratopologies, normalized families and Frankl conjecture: Introduction

 {Theorem~\ref{ogrande}} \begin{ogrande} Let $\mc{N}$ be a $n$-normalized family and let $M$ be any minimal non-empty set of $\mc{N}$.
 Then the family $\mc{N}'=(\mc{N}\setminus \{M\})\ominus \{a_{\mc{N}}\}$ is $(n-1)$-normalized, for some $a_{\mc{N}}\in \mc{N}$. \end{ogrande}

-Poonen, in \cite{Poo92} made the following refinement of Frankl conjecture: {Conjecture~\ref{poonen}} \begin{poonen} Let $\mc{F}$ be a union-closed family of sets.
+Poonen, in \cite{Poo92} made the following refinement of Frankl's conjecture: {Conjecture~\ref{poonen}} \begin{poonen} Let $\mc{F}$ be a union-closed family of sets.
 Unless $\F$ is a power set, it contains an element that appears in strictly more than half of the sets. \end{poonen} We use the reduction introduced by Theorem~\ref{ogrande} to prove that this statement can be weakened in the following way. {Conjecture~\ref{nossaguess}} \begin{nossaguess} Let $\mc{F}$ be a union-closed family such that the most frequent element belongs to exactly half the sets in $\F$.
-Then $\F$ must be a power set. \end{nossaguess} Note that this conjecture only concerns families \emph{sharply} satisfying the conclusion of Frankl conjecture, apparently making no claim on the original conjecture.
-However, we show that: {Theorem~\ref{poonenequiv}} \begin{poonenequiv} Conjectures~\ref{poonen} and~\ref{nossaguess} are equivalent. \end{poonenequiv} Naturally, the non-trivial part is proving that Conjecture~\ref{nossaguess} implies Frankl conjecture.
+Then $\F$ must be a power set. \end{nossaguess} Note that this conjecture only concerns families \emph{sharply} satisfying the conclusion of Frankl's conjecture, apparently making no claim on the original conjecture.
+However, we show that: {Theorem~\ref{poonenequiv}} \begin{poonenequiv} Conjectures~\ref{poonen} and~\ref{nossaguess} are equivalent. \end{poonenequiv} Naturally, the non-trivial part is proving that Conjecture~\ref{nossaguess} implies the Frankl conjecture.

-Finally, using the reduction of the statement of Theorem~\ref{ogrande}, we introduce a reduction technique for arbitrary families, and use it to prove that Frankl conjecture holds for a certain class of families obtained from successively reducing a power set, families that we call descendents of the original fmily.
+Finally, using the reduction of the statement of Theorem~\ref{ogrande}, we introduce a reduction technique for arbitrary families, and use it to prove that Frankl's conjecture holds for a certain class of families obtained from successively reducing a power set, families that we call descendents of the original family.